0chroma/InductionDB/README.md

 In InductionDB, we do this by restricting which peers are allowed to replicate a given manifold through replication control.

-Your application will need to define how the list of allowed peers is decided using validators.
-This should be flexible enough to allow many different types of decision making, such as consensus-based voting using cryptographic signing, or having a trusted "admin" peer that dictates the list to other peers.

-Some sort of consensus-based list is recommended, since it's more robust than "if you have the private key, you can read it" style access control; multiple keys need to be broken to add a new user, and a compromised user can be easily removed.
+Your application will need to specify how these peers are decided using something similar to the validator API.
+The recommended way is through consensus-based cryptographic signing of a new membership from a majority of other peers.
+There will be a few pre-implemented options you can use without having to write your own.

 Trust is particularly important in p2p applications, since a request to delete data requires good faith on the part of the peers that have replicated it.
 It's important to be mindful of this when deciding on how